Prevost-Guillaume/photo-colorization/README.md

 ## Conclusion
 Despite the ubiquity of autoencoders in the image colorization task in the literature, the U-Net model seems extremely promising, because it takes more risks.
-It should be verified that this tendency is also manifested in all types of colorisaton (not only in restricted areas like mountains)
+It should be verified that this tendency is also manifested in all types of colorisaton (not only in restricted areas like mountains).

 An axis of improvement is to train the models on more data.